No Charge: Cover versions

 The song has been recorded by numerous other artists since its release by Montgomery.
 The most successful version was recorded by J.J.
 Barrie, who took the Bill Amesbury produced song to No. 1 on the UK Singles Chart in June 1976, where it remained for one week.

-In Canada the song is often associated with Tommy Hunter who performed the song on the CBC Television show.
+In Canada, broadcaster John Gilbert charted nationally with his version, though the song is often associated with Tommy Hunter who performed the song on the CBC Television show.

 Fellow country singers Johnny Cash and Tammy Wynette recorded versions of the song in the 1970s.
 It has also been a popular Christian song through the years, most famously performed by Shirley Caesar, who added to the moral by recalling Jesus' sacrifice for humanity.

 Billy Connolly recorded a parody of the song in 1976 called "No Chance (No Charge)", which had a reference to domestic violence.
 It reached Number 24 on the UK Singles Chart.
+One critic commented that "No Charge" was more surreal than anything a mere parodist could come up with.